I’m Natalie (she/her), an award-winning marketing and communications storyteller, content strategist, author, and editor.

 A newsy gal, a Nellie Bly, a deadline doer …

 For a decade I built my writing skills as a reporter at newspapers around the West, learning how to listen, and how to tell stories that deeply impact readers.
 I wrote about Mexican migrants traveling through the desert, lesbian golf tournaments, and backyard + boardroom politics at The Desert Sun in Palm Springs, Calif.; dodged falling boulders and a serial killer at a tiny newspaper in Gold Country; wrote film and art reviews for the San Francisco Independent; and covered growth issues, murder trials, transportation, and social issues at The Seattle Times.
 As a young newspaper journalist, I learned one of the most important lessons of my career: You must build trust with subjects and stakeholders first and foremost, in order to help them feel comfortable telling intimate, authentic stories that create impact.
+To witness people’s lived experiences and hear their stories—their hopes and their heartbreaks—is the greatest privilege.

 Who became a leader, a team championer, a big-dream dreamer …